fastify/fastify/docs/TypeScript.md

 ###### Example 4: Extended HTTP server

 Not only can you specify the server type, but also the request and reply types.
 Thus, allowing you to specify special properties, methods, and more!
-When specified at server instantiation, the custome type becomes available on all further instances of the custom type.
+When specified at server instantiation, the custom type becomes available on all further instances of the custom type.
 ```typescript
 import fastify from 'fastify'
 import http from 'http'